madynes/monex/README.md

 # MonEx
-MonEX (for long *Mon*itoring *Ex*periments) is an integrated experiment monitoring framework.
+MonEX (for long: **_Mon_**itoring **_Ex_**periments) is an integrated experiment monitoring framework.
 It fully integrates into the experiment workflow by encompassing all steps from data acquisition to producing publication-quality figures for each part of an experiment campaign.
 MonEx is based on recent infrastructure monitoring tools (*Prometheus* and *InfluxDB*) to support the various monitoring approaches of experiments.

 ## Dependencies